HOW TO PAINT VINYL WINDOWS

 The spray paint adhered to the vinyl with a smooth finish.
 There was a bit of overspray onto the windows, but it was an easy cleanup with a razor blade and window cleaner.

-After almost two years the painted vinyl windows look great.
+After six or seven years the painted vinyl windows look great.
 And the crank window that I was so nervous to paint?
 It looks great and is used quite a bit in the summer.

 I am so pleased with the results of my painted vinyl windows.